Lesya: Consequences

 The black, blue and grey are inauspicious leśyā due to which the soul takes birth in various-unhappy states of existence.
 The yellow, red and white are the auspicious leśyās that enable a soul to take birth in various happy states of existence.
-According to Jain texts, a person with black Leshya will go to hell. a person with blue lesya is reincarnated in plant life and person with grey lesya is reincarnated in animal life.
+According to Jain texts, a person with black Leshya will go to hell.
+A person with blue lesya is reincarnated in plant life and person with grey lesya is reincarnated in animal life.
 On the other hand, persons having red lesya are reincarnated as humans, those with yellow lesya are reincarnated as celestial beings while those having white lesya are either reborn in highest heaven or having achieved purity attain liberation.

 Parable of tree

 The Jain texts further describe the mental dispositions of a soul on account of leśyās with an example of the reactions of six persons who are travelers, on seeing a fruit-bearing tree.
 They see a tree laden with fruits and begin to think of getting those fruits: one of them suggests uprooting the entire tree and eating the fruits; the second one suggests cutting the trunk of the tree; the third one suggests cutting the branches only; the fourth one suggests cutting the twigs; the fifth one suggests plucking the fruits only; the sixth one suggests picking up only the fruits that have fallen down.
 The thoughts, words and bodily activities of each of these six travellers are different based on their mental dispositions and are respectively illustrative of the six leśyās.
 The person with the black leśyā, having evil disposition, thinks of uprooting the whole tree even though he wants to eat only one fruit.
-The person proposing to cut the tree trunk has blue leśyā, the one suggesting cutting branches has grey leśyā, the person suggesting cutting twigs has red lesya and the person thinking of simply plucking the fruits has yellow leśyā.
+The person proposing to cut the tree trunk has blue leśyā, the one suggesting cutting branches has grey leśyā, the person suggesting cutting twigs has red leśyā and the person thinking of simply plucking the fruits has yellow leśyā.
 On the other hand, the person with the white leśyā, having pure disposition, thinks only of picking up fruits fallen on the ground sparing the tree.